 Enroll with us in a few easy steps

-Although cystic fibrosis (CF) can affect many organs, it mainly affects the lungs.
-People with CF have very thick mucus.
-This makes it hard for mucus to move in and out of the lungs and keep the airways clear.
+Cystic fibrosis (CF) can affect many organs.
+But it mainly affects the lungs.
+People with CF have thick mucus in their lungs.
+It’s often hard to cough up.
+This makes it hard to keep the lung airways clear.
+People with CF can get lung infections.
+These can lead to lung tissue damage.

-Below are some of the most commonly used ACTs and how they help to clear the airways and make breathing easier:
+Here are some of the most common ACTs.
+Learn how they help clear airways.
+These can make breathing easier.

-Work with your CF treatment center to find the ones that are right for you.
-Your treatment center will suggest the ACTs based on:
+Work with your CF treatment center to find techniques right for you.
+Your treatment center will suggest ACTs based on:

 - Your lifestyle